hannahhayward/student-workbook/src/reflections/wk3/quiz3.md

 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+a class is like a blueprint of the object while the instance is an actual object
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->